 KWFinder – This is a new tool on the block and one I am using for most of my keyword research these days.
 It uses it’s own algorithm to calculate an “SEO Score” which indicates how competitive a keyword is and it is a great tool to have in my arsenal.

-SEMRush – This tool is my go-to tool for finding keywords that my competition is ranking for.
+SEMRush – This is a great tool for finding keywords that your competition is ranking for.
 If you think about it, it makes total sense.
 If your competition is targeting a keyword and doing well…you should know about it and try to grab your own slice of the pie.